THINKING OF INTEGRATING POPUPS ON YOUR WEBSITE? READ THIS FIRST….

 Due to Full Page Popups disruptive, distracting nature you should only use such popups sparingly.

-Anything other than enforcing license agreements and payment processing is over-kill, and wont go well with the site users.
+Anything other than enforcing license agreements and payment processing is over-kill, and won’t go down well with the site users.

 Now you understand each type of pop up has its purpose and place.